Skip to main content

 Click the three dots next to the project to rename or delete it.
 Students can not rename or delete a project that was assigned by a teacher.

-Image showing options menu for sandbox program.
+Screenshot showing options the menu for sandbox program.

-image showing how to rename scratch programs.\
+Screenshot showing how to rename CodeHop programs.

 Teachers Viewing Student Playgrounds